 - What's worse, now he's a threat to the very person he hoped to protect due to the Death Knight.
 His alternate personality's desire for blood is so strong, it overrides his love for his sister.

-- While the Second Battle of Gronder Field is horrific in all routes, here it is worse, with it happening offscreen and very suddenly, with Edelgard badly injured, Dimitri dead, and Claude missing.
+- While the Battle at Gronder Field is horrific in all routes, here it is worse, with it happening offscreen and very suddenly, with Edelgard badly injured, Dimitri dead, and Claude missing.
 Byleth is heartbroken to learn this.

 - After defeating Edelgard, she asks Byleth to kill her so she can die an honorable death and so the war can truly stop.
 Though initially reluctant, Byleth in the end listens to her pleading to end her life.
 The camera cuts to black as they strike Edelgard down with their sword.
 And when you take in the fact that she has been strongly interested in Byleth regardless of the path chosen, her last words come off closely as a Dying Declaration of Love.Edelgard: I just wanted to walk with you-(cuts to black)

 - In her confession to Byleth regarding their history and her former intentions, Rhea is plainly struggling to not break down in tears of remorse.

 - Byleth being forced to Mercy Kill Rhea when she loses control of her own powers.
 The Sad Battle Music as the Final Boss theme does not help.
 This can fortunately be averted if they reach A Support or higher with Rhea.